 Wrap the other end of the wick around the pencil until your wick holder rests flat on the top of the container.

 Test the color by dropping a small bit on a paper plate or folded sheet of paper.
-Add a few more drops if you want the wax darker, and stir it thoroughly.
+Add a few more drops of gel food coloring if you want a darker wax color, and stir it thoroughly.

 Slowly pour the hot wax to fill the container about three-fourths full.
-Allow the wax to cool completely, usually about 6 to 8 hours.
+Allow the wax to cool completely, which usually takes about six to eight hours.